-The study will have two parts.
+The study will have three parts.
 In the first part, participants get SEA-BCMA by itself.
 This part of the study will find out how much SEA-BCMA should be given for treatment and how often.
 It will also find out how safe the treatment is and how well it works.

-In the second part of the study, participants will be given both SEA-BCMA and dexamethasone.
+In the second part of the study, participants will get SEA-BCMA and dexamethasone.
 In the third part, participants will get SEA-BCMA, dexamethasone, and pomalidomide.
 Dexamethasone and pomalidomide are both drugs that can be used to treat multiple myeloma.
-Nirogacestat is an experimental drug that can be used to treat multiple myeloma.
-The part will study whether SEA-BCMA and dexamethasone are safe when used together.
+Nirogacestat is an experimental drug that can be used with SEA-BCMA to treat multiple myeloma.
+These parts of the study will find out whether these drugs are safe when used together.

 Stanford is currently accepting patients for this trial.

 - Must have MM that is relapsed or refractory

 - Parts A, B, C, and E: Has received a proteasome inhibitor, an immunomodulatory drug,

 - Part D only: Has received 2 prior lines of therapy and has not previously received

 - Measurable disease, as defined by at least one of the following: (1) serum M protein

 0.5 g/dL or higher, (2) urine M protein 200 mg/24 hour or higher, and (3) serum